zhoujs93/nockchain/crates/hoonc/README.md

 ## Developer Troubleshooting

-If you make changes to the `poke` arm in `bootstrap/kernel.hoon` or in `hoon-deps/wrapper.hoon`, you'll need to update the `hoonc.jam` file by running:
+If you make changes to the `poke` arm in `bootstrap/kernel.hoon` or in `hoon-deps/wrapper.hoon`, you'll need to update the minimal `hoonc.jam` file by running:

 ```bash
 cargo run --release bootstrap/kernel.hoon ../hoon-deps
 mv out.jam bootstrap/hoonc.jam
 ```

 and committing the changes to `hoonc.jam` so that the CI can properly bootstrap the `hoonc` kernel.
+Afterwards, re-run the prewarm helper to refresh `bootstrap/hoonc-prewarm.jam`.